-Students with a bachelor’s degree in accounting, business, or other disciplines from BYU or another accredited university in the United States may apply to the MAcc degree program.
+Students with a bachelor’s degree in accounting, business, or other disciplines from BYU or another accredited university in the United States may apply to the Master of Accountancy (MAcc) degree program.
 However, please note the requirements below.

 A student who does not have an undergraduate degree in accounting must complete the classes listed below or their equivalents.
 We do not allow provisional admissions.
 Students may be enrolled in any of the prerequisites at the time of application.
 Students are required to complete these classes before they enter the MAcc program.